Sign Up for a Free Account

 Overview

-Epidural anesthesia is a form of central neuraxial block that allows for variable and prolonged inhibition of neuronal signaling, including autonomic, sensory, and motor transmission.
-This technique is used both alone and in conjunction with general anesthesia for a wide array of indications such as surgery, postoperative pain control, obstetrics, and chronic pain conditions.
-Significant neurologic complications as a result of epidural anesthesia have been reported; however, these appear rare.
-Neuraxial blockade can be safely used in many patients, including patients with preexisting neurologic conditions like myasthenia gravis or multiple sclerosis, though risk-to-benefit should be weighed in each patient.
+Epidural anesthesia can be used alone or in conjunction with general anesthesia for various purposes, such as perioperative surgical anesthesia and analgesia, labor pain relief in obstetrics, and treatment for acute and chronic pain conditions.
+Despite its benefits, it is associated with various complications, including hypotension, infection, failure, and various significant neurologic complications; however, these complications appear to be rare.
+Neuraxial blockade can be safely used in many patients, including those with preexisting neurologic conditions like myasthenia gravis or multiple sclerosis, though the risk-to-benefit should be weighed in each patient.

 Key points

-• Epidural anesthesia is a type of neuraxial blockade that is indicated for a wide variety of surgical procedures and pain management.
+• Epidural anesthesia is a neuraxial blockade indicated for anesthesia and perioperative analgesia for various surgical procedures, labor analgesia, and pain management.

-• Epidural anesthesia can be safely used in most patient populations, including those with preexisting neurologic conditions such as multiple sclerosis and myasthenia gravis.
+• Epidurals can be safely used in most patient populations, including children and those with preexisting neurologic conditions such as multiple sclerosis and myasthenia gravis.

-• Epidural anesthesia procedures are mostly used in patients undergoing labor and delivery, and the frequency of neurologic complications is about the same in pregnant women compared to nonpregnant patients, though of greater severity in the nonpregnant group.
+• Epidural anesthesia is frequently used for labor and delivery, and the rate of neurologic complications is about the same in pregnant women compared to nonpregnant patients.

 Historical note and terminology